ontoinsights/deep_narrative_analysis/README.md

 ## Multilingual Support

 DNA is designated to extend to languages beyond English, although English is the only language that has been tested to-date.
-As an initial approach, translation from the native language to English can be attempted.

-To directly parse a non-English language, the underlying language resources (spaCy, WordNet, etc.) are usable, as they are designed to support a variety of languages.
-(Currently, both the Finnish and German languages are being investigated.)
+To directly parse a non-English language, the underlying language resources (spaCy, ChatGPT, etc.) are usable, as they are designed to support a variety of languages.

 To this end, the following details are relevant for multi-lingual/non-English research with DNA.
 The following steps should be performed: